elchananbloom/init2WinIt/bank-account-plan.md

 ## User Stories

-In this section, you will outline how each user story will be implemented in your application.
-For each user story, explain the user’s goals, the actions they will take, the preconditions required for each action, and the postconditions that follow.
-This will help clarify how you plan to meet the functional needs of the project.

-Example

 Create a userAccount
 Goal: As a user, I want to create a user account to log into.
 Plan to meet requirement: The team will provide a form where users can submit user information and credentials, including first name, last name, address, phone number, email and password.
 Precondition: None
 Post-condition: If the user account fields are not null and the phone number and the email address are unique, then a userAccount should be created.

 Login to a user account
 Goal: As a user, I want to login to my account.